-The offering price of Class A Shares of each Fund is the next determined NAV per share plus an initial sales charge paid to Goldman Sachs at the time of purchase of shares.
+The offering price of Class A Shares of each Fund is the next determined NAV per share plus an initial sales charge, if applicable, paid to Goldman Sachs at the time of purchase of shares.
 The sales charge varies depending upon the amount you purchase.
 In some cases, described below, the initial sales charge may be eliminated altogether, and the offering price will be the NAV per share.
+Class A Shares of the Enhanced Income Fund are sold at NAV with no initial sales charge or CDSC.

-The current sales charges and commissions paid to Intermediaries for Class A Shares of the Funds are as follows:
+The current sales charges and commissions paid to Intermediaries for Class A Shares of the Short Duration Government Fund and Short Duration Bond Fund are as follows: